L-Lamont/l-lamont.github.io/_posts/2025-5-25-experiment-0.md

 matter (if it is going to get run once don't spend an hour optimising it).
 Bit disrupted at parts but I kept to the 8th rule of not being stupid for the most part.

+**Wednesday**
+A solid work day but the evening was just full of poor decisions.
+It was a reccurence of a bad habit of not finding balance in the content I consume.
+Watching one episode would have been fine, but watching several probably wasn't the wisest of decisions.
+In the future I need to find a better way to break that circuit.
+In the midst of all this consumption I missed a scheduled run and broke my workout streak.
+This was probably the furthest I have strayed from the rules set out above, they are not hard and fast but I feel this evening did not follow the spirit of them.
+Tomorrow I am going to ensure I have a proper plan which prioritises tasks properly and keeps me on track.